WebDevSimplified/React-Simplified-Beginner-Projects/21-22-name-counter/README.md

 2. Create a text input that when updated will update the name state
 3. Create a plus and minus button that will update the age state and display the state between the two buttons
 4. Display the string `My name is {name} and I am {age} years old` in your JSX
-5. Repeat for but for a class component instead of a function component
+5. Repeat but for a class component instead of a function component